-At the end of this short interview, I immediately send all my files on Monica to Jessie.
+At the end of this short interview, I immediately sent all my files on Monica to Jessie.
 The interview continued a few weeks later as Jessie needed to clear his head.
 I admire his courage and his human quality.
 A smart, sensitive person trying to please family, all while helping me to bring the truth out.
 During the second part, I had the chance to clarify a few things I wanted to know.

 - Total Disclosure: Thank you for everything so far, Jessie.
-Did you and Monica keep in touch at all during the last years?
+Did you and Monica keep in touch at all during the last few years?

 - Jessie Petersen: We didn’t keep in touch as closely that couple of years.
 I basically got very involved in my project and missed a lot of family events and gatherings from 2010-2016.